discipl/flinteditor-mps/docs/USER_GUIDE.md

 ![Flint Project Window](images/newproject.png)

 ## [Optional] Import existing flint model
-1. Right click on the model folder under your flint solution and select "Import FlintModel from Json".
+1. Right click on the solution folder solution and select "Import FlintModel from Json".
 ![Import From Flint Model](images/importfromjson.png)
 1. Select the flint model json file and hit ok.
 1. If the model folder says generation required.
 In the top bar click `Build > Make Project`.
 If you get a menu asking you to review errors select the `Ignore Errors` option.
 ![Make Project](images/makeproject.png)

 ## [Optional] Import from Wetten.nl
-1. Right click on the model folder under your flint solution and select "Import FlintModel from Wetten.nl".
+1. Right click on the solution folder and select "Import FlintModel from Wetten.nl".
 ![Import From Wetten.nl](images/importfromwettennl.png)
 1. Enter a juriconnect (for example jci1.3:c:BWBR0011823&hoofdstuk=3&afdeling=4&paragraaf=1&artikel=30b&lid=1&o=k&z=2019-02-27&g=2019-02-27
 )  in the dialog and hit OK.